 A freedom to operate search, often abbreviated as “FTO search,” is a type of patent search that assesses the patent landscape for any protected technology that would keep you from using your invention freely.
 Otherwise, you may be committing IP infringement without knowing it.
 Freedom to operate searches are also known as right to use searches, patent clearance searches, or patent infringement risk assessments.

 An FTO search is part of the due diligence organizations should complete before applying for a patent.
-Ideally, a patent clearance search is also conducted at earlier points in the innovation process to ensure IP and R&D resources are allocated efficiently and effectively.
+Ideally, a patent clearance search is also conducted at earlier points in the innovation process to ensure R&D and IP resources are allocated efficiently and effectively.
 A thorough FTO search helps demonstrate due diligence in the event that your organization is accused of IP infringement.

 What is Freedom to Operate?

-Freedom to operate (FTO) is the ability to use your technology without infringing on another’s intellectual property.
+Freedom to operate is the ability to use your technology without infringing on another’s intellectual property.
 You can obtain freedom to operate by inventing a novel technology of your own, inventing around other entities’ patents, or licensing or purchasing the rights to the patent(s) your technology infringes on.
 It’s nearly, if not completely, impossible to obtain 100% confidence in your freedom to operate.
 Rather, FTO is a legal opinion that is derived from an analysis of a freedom to operate search’s results.

 Determining Your FTO Search Strategy

 It’s impossible to eliminate all chances of an infringement case.
 However, some situations warrant a more detailed freedom to operate search.
 To begin determining how thorough your FTO search strategy should be, ask these questions:

-At what point of the innovation process are you in?
+At what point of the innovation process are you?